SurajBhari/clip_finder/README.md

 Will not process anything that was not a livestream. or is not rendered fully by youtube yet.
 </br>

-I am currently hosting this myself [here](http://surajbhari.info:8080/). but it is easy to host yourself
+I am no longer hosting it. but it is easy to host yourself
 </br>

 A video showcasing this would be up soon™.